ourfuturehealth/public-attitude-tracker-2021/PublicAttitudeTracker_followOnAnalyses.md

 #### Receive genetic feedback about things that are not preventable or treatable binary

 * AGE_BAND (older groups ; 65 +; less to want feedback compared to largest respondent group - 35-44)
-* SEX (men more likely to want feedback relative to women)
+* GENDER (men more likely to want feedback relative to women)
 * ETHNICITY (People from White other backgrounds more likely to want feedback compared wo White British)
 * MARSTAT (People who are neither married nor in a civil partnership are less likely to want feedback relative to married/civil partnered people)
 * QUALTYPE (Those without educational and vocational qualifications or without any degree less likely to want feedback) '*'